GeekAlexis/FastMOT/README.md

 To achieve faster processing, the tracker only runs the detector and feature extractor every *N* frames.
 Optical flow is then used to fill in the gaps.
 I swapped the feature extractor in Deep SORT for a better ReID model, OSNet.
 I also added a feature to re-identify targets that moved out of frame so that the tracker can keep the same IDs.
 I trained YOLOv4 on CrowdHuman (82% mAP@0.5) while SSD's are pretrained COCO models from TensorFlow.

 Both detector and feature extractor use the **TensorRT** backend and perform asynchronous inference.
-In addition, most algorithms, including Kalman filter, optical flow, and data association, are optimized using Numba.
+In addition, most algorithms, including Kalman filter, optical flow, and data association, are optimized and multithreaded using Numba.

 ## Performance
 | Sequence | Density | MOTA (SSD) | MOTA (YOLOv4) | MOTA (public) | FPS |